Steve-Fenton/stevefenton.co.uk/src/pages/blog/2016/09/sources-of-risk.md

 Opportunity Loss: usually a hard straight line or a steeply angled line that cuts over suddenly from gain to loss, or that significantly affects the amount of gain.
 The classic example would be a regulatory deadline, where delivery before the deadline means avoiding a big fine.

 Delivery vs desire error: This is caused by specification error, communication failures, or poor delivery.
 The risk associated with this kind of source is usually parabolic or exponential (either way, you can solve a lot of problems by validating things before the steep rise).
-It basically means you get something, but it turns out that isn’t what you need.
+It basically means you get something, but it turns out that isn't what you need.

 Scope instability: this is caused by scope changing before the original delivery has been validated.
-On a basic level, this is assumptions layered over assumptions (i.e. we asked for “A”, now we need “B”… “A” hasn’t been delivered so there is an assumption about what “A” actually is.
-The difference between the unchecked “A” and the new “B” is also an assumption.
-“B” is also two assumptions – the assumption that “B” is what we need and the assumption that “B” is what we’ll get.
+On a basic level, this is assumptions layered over assumptions (i.e. we asked for "A", now we need "B"… "A" hasn't been delivered so there is an assumption about what "A" actually is.
+The difference between the unchecked "A" and the new "B" is also an assumption.
+"B" is also two assumptions – the assumption that "B" is what we need and the assumption that "B" is what we'll get.
 Assumptions-cubed).

 Market and competition: Features that turn out to be unwanted, or come later than a competitor, or fall short compared to a competitor.
-Anything where we *think* something is valuable but haven’t validated the theory.
+Anything where we *think* something is valuable but haven't validated the theory.

 Knowledge leak: caused by staff turnover, especially by persistent or high levels of churn.